ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/nlp.md

     - chapters 1-4 at least, skip the stuff on speech recognition
 1. some basic introduction to python and programming
 	- doesn't matter what it is you just need to be able to set up a development environment and function in python
+    - i recommend the [anaconda](https://www.anaconda.com/products/individual) distribution, and [conda](https://docs.conda.io/en/latest/) package manager
     - when i taught this i based my introduction on the indroduction section from [quant-econ](https://python-programming.quantecon.org/intro.html) they've since reorganized
-	- github is probably worth your time
+	- [github](https://github.com) is probably worth your time
 2. learn the basics of interacting with edgar, and using regular expressions in python
 	- [anand et al. (2020)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3576098) is a reasonable overview
 	- [Regex 101](https://regex101.com/) is an excellent resource for testing and reference